CrusaderSVK287/DHCPv4-server-with-GUI-configuration/README.md

   ```
   The standard states that these steps SHOULD be followed, and we do not yet have API for clients history, this step is for now skipped.

+# Note

+This repository was originally located on gitlab but was recently migrated to github.
+As of now it is missing a proper README, documentation and similiar stuff.
+Until this
+note is here, consider the missing stuff as TODO.